A. Seeking revival from the God of all power.

 1. (1-2) A plea for revival.

 a.
-A prayer of Habakkuk the prophet: The first two chapters of Habakkuk give us the prophet’s “question and answer” time with God.
-Now that God has answered Habakkuk, the prophet brings a prayer to close the book.
+A prayer of Habakkuk the prophet: The first two chapters of Habakkuk presented the prophet’s question and answer time with God.
+Now that God had answered Habakkuk, the prophet brought a prayer to close the book.

 b.
-O Lord, revive Your work in the midst of the years: Habakkuk simply prays for revival.
-He knows how God once worked and how His people once responded, and Habakkuk wants to see that again.
+O LORD, revive Your work in the midst of the years: Habakkuk simply prayed for revival.
+He knew how God once worked and how His people once responded, and Habakkuk wanted to see that again.

 i.
 The prayer of Habakkuk shows us that revival is a work of God, not the achievement of man.
 There is something man can and must do for revival – simply cry out to God and plead for His reviving work.